-El Salvador passport ranking
+El Salvador Passport Ranking

-The Salvadorian passport currently ranks on the 37th place according to the Guide visa index.
+The Salvadorian passport currently ranks on the 37th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 134 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Salvadorian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Russia, Brazil and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
 Salvadorian passport holders do however require a visa to enter about 92 destinations.
 Some countries where a visa is required are China, India, the United States and Australia.

 The Republic of El Salvador consists of 14 departments.
 The most important departments are San Salvador, Santa Ana and San Miguel.
 The country is situated in Central America, bordering Guatemala and Honduras.
 It is the smallest nation in Central America with a total surface of 21,041 square kilometers.
 The country’s terrain is mostly mountainous with a central plateau and a coastal belt.
 Its climate is tropical but cooler in certain regions.